mmick66/KDDragAndDropCollectionView/README.md

 ## Drag and Drop Views

-Written is Swift, this is an implementation of Dragging and Dropping data across multiple UICollectionViews.
+Written is Swift 2.0, this is an implementation of Dragging and Dropping data across multiple UICollectionViews.

 ![Drag and Drop Illustration](http://s27.postimg.org/geseg5j03/image.png "Drag and Drop")